Aliases for KIR3DS1 Gene

 GeneCards Summary for KIR3DS1 Gene

 KIR3DS1 (Killer Cell Immunoglobulin Like Receptor, Three Ig Domains And Short Cytoplasmic Tail 1) is a Protein Coding gene.
-Diseases associated with KIR3DS1 include Hiv-1 and Birdshot Chorioretinopathy.
-Among its related pathways are Natural Killer Cell Receptors: Human Target Cell -- NK Cell Ligand-Receptor Interactions and Immune System.
+Diseases associated with KIR3DS1 include Microscopic Polyangiitis and Birdshot Chorioretinopathy.
+Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Immune System.
 GO annotations related to this gene include MHC class I receptor activity.

 UniProtKB/Swiss-Prot for KIR3DS1 Gene